Three-Dimensional Design Courses (Art, Art History, and Design) (TDSN)

 TDSN:2210 Introduction to 3D Design 3 s.h.

 Develop conceptual and critical design thinking while solving problems to create 3D structures with sustainable materials, processes, and consumption; discuss, develop, and evaluate composition principles and their relation to aesthetics, modular systems, structure, and sustainable use of material through handmade models and systems that lead to final designs; engage in diverse multidisciplinary collaborations.
 GE: Sustainability.
-GE: Engineering Be Creative; Literary, Visual, and Performing Arts.
+GE: Engineering Be Creative; Literary, Visual, and Performing Arts; Sustainability.

-TDSN:2240 Digital Drafting with AutoCAD 3 s.h.
+TDSN:2240 Drafting and Modeling With AutoCAD and Rhino 3 s.h.

 TDSN:2250 Digital Prototyping 3 s.h.